N

 How to Take Care of the Norwegian Lundehund

-The Norwegian Lundehund is a medium to high maintenance dog.
+The Norwegian Lundehund is a medium to high-maintenance dog.
 While some aspects of its care aren’t too onerous, its training could be a challenge for even experienced owners.
 It also needs plenty of space and doesn’t adapt very well to apartment living.
 Only dedicated owners may want to apply.

-The Best Dog Food for Norwegian Lundehounds
+The Best Dog Food for Norwegian Lundehunds

 The Lundehund will need a few cups of high-quality dog food per day, depending on its size and energy level.
 Because some dogs may have trouble absorbing nutrients, it might be a good idea to prepare a high-protein, low-fat diet, whether homemade or commercially available.
 This should be combined with supplements and medication prescribed by your vet.
 It will probably need regular blood work and fecal tests over the course of the dog’s lifetime to check for nutritional deficiencies.